Prevent Blocked Drains Now: Know the Common Causes

 Conclusion

-If left unattended, blocked drains can cause serious problems.
+Blocked drains can lead to significant problems if ignored for long periods of time.
 Be proactive about preventing blockages by taking preventative measures, hiring professionals for regular maintenance checks, following plumbing code requirements during constructions, placing catch baskets on screen traps in sink an drain shower outlets to capture any debris before it reaches the drainage system.
 Take care of your pipes today to ensure that they remain clear tomorrow and in years ahead.

 - Foreign objects like hair, soap residue, paper products and food particles are common causes of Blocked Drains.

-- Tree roots growth toward water sources such as cracked pipes causing complete blockage within a pipe.
+- Tree roots can grow towards water sources like cracked pipes, causing complete obstruction within the pipe.

 - Blockages can be caused by grease buildup in your pipes.